alphagov/govuk_need_api/README.md

 The tests (and the search/indexing functionality) won't work unless you have an elasticsearch server running on localhost port 9200, or unless you change the configuration in `config/initializers/elasticsearch.rb`.

+To set up the search index (or to clear out an old one and start again), you can run the `search:reset` Rake task, which will replace any existing index and re-index all needs.
+There are other Rake tasks available if you want to do this piece by piece, or update mappings for an existing index.

 ### GDS development

 If you're using the development VM, you should run the app from the `development` repository using Bowler and Foreman.